Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Community and Support

-Coolify: Very active Discord community.
-Active GitHub with quick issue responses.
+Coolify: Very active Discord.
+GitHub issues get responses fast.
 Sponsored development (sustainable).

 Dokku: Large, established community.
-Excellent documentation.
-Slack channel.
+Documentation is excellent.
+Slack channel is active.

 Resource Usage Comparison

-We tested all three on a fresh Hetzner CAX11 (2 vCPU ARM, 4 GB RAM) with the same app deployed (a Node.js API + PostgreSQL):
+I tested all three on a fresh Hetzner CAX11 (2 vCPU ARM, 4 GB RAM) with the same app deployed (Node.js API + PostgreSQL):

 | Metric | Coolify | CapRover | Dokku |